 There was the Panic of 1907, which began in mid-October and nearly toppled the U.S. banking system; Black Thursday in October 1929, which signaled the start to the Great Depression; Black Monday in October 1987, when the Dow dropped 22.6 percent in a single trading session; and the U.S. bear market of 2007-2009, which began in October 2007 and accelerated dramatically in October 2008, leading to the Great Recession.

 But is there any evidence that the market is actually more likely to dip in October?

-It turns out, there isn’t.
-As this market analysis from 1928 to 2017 shows, there have been 52 years where the stock market actually increased in value in October, compared to 37 years of losses—and an average gain of .5 percent.
+Turns out, there isn't.
+As this market analysis shows, there have been 52 years since 1928 where the stock market actually increased in value in October, compared to 37 years of losses—and an average gain of .5 percent.
 In fact, the only month with more losses than gains is September, which has had 49 down years compared to 39 up.
-And it has an average loss of 1.1 percent.
+And it has an average loss of 1 percent.

 Mostly, it looks like October just got a bad rap by association.

 So does this mean the market won’t drop this month?

 Though historically there have been more gains than losses in October, there’s no foolproof way of accurately predicting how the market will perform at any given time.
 There are several factors that can influence the market—one way or the other—for the rest of the month.

 So far in October 2018, we've experienced some volatility thanks to rising interest rates and an increasing 10-year Treasury yield.
 (When bond returns increase, some people funnel more money into this lower-risk investment—so money flows out of stocks and into bonds.)

 Plus, many companies report third-quarter earnings in October, which can cause some more choppiness: If earnings are down, or far off from analyst projections, stock prices can dip.
 If they’re higher than expected, the stock price can jump.

 The market often reacts to political developments, too.
 So we may also see increased volatility as we near midterm elections in early November.